-Teas that regulate your period naturally, like marjoram tea or St. Kitt’s wort tea, contain substances that help to balance hormones.
-They promote more regular cycles, as well as decrease menstrual flow and relieve cramps.
+To get regular periods naturally, your can prepare teas like marjoram tea or St. Kitt’s wort tea, which contain substances that help to keep hormones within normal levels.
+These can promote more regular cycles, as well as decrease menstrual flow and relieve cramps.

 These teas should not be used during pregnancy, as they can stimulate uterine contractions and increase the risk for fetal malformations.

-It is important to consult a gynecologist if your periods are frequently irregular to rule out other health conditions, like polycystic ovarian disease.
+It is important to consult a gynecologist if your periods are often late or delayed to determine if other health conditions, like PCOS, may be impacting your menstrual cycle.

 Teas to regulate period